elisehuard/rude-and-evil/README.md

 ## Possible future work

-* thought on how to obtain a larger corpus (carefully monitored crowdsourcg)?
+* thought on how to obtain a larger corpus (carefully monitored crowdsourcing)?
 * would it be possible to include network data?
 Who someone follows and interacts with is likely to match their views and attitude. this could bump up against GDPR
 * bookmarklet with existing model?